michalusio/Parser/README.md

 #### This package:

-- Will be continuously improved in time
 - Has full TypeScript support and is made with `strict` mode on
+- Is thoroughly tested
 - Is made in the _Simplicity first_ philosophy
+- Will be continuously improved in time

 ##### As of now it contains the following combinators: